-Western taste, difficulty of finding good enough sources and consistently consuming them make it virtually impossible to get enough Vitamin K-2 from our food.
+Western taste, difficulty of finding clean/pure sources and consistently consuming them make it virtually impossible to get enough Vitamin K-2 from our food.
 The best source, then, is supplementation.
 MenaQ7 is patented K-2 as MK-7, and is the only pure and bioactive trans form.
-Clinical research has shown it to offer statistically significant protection.
+Clinical research has shown it offers statistically significant protection.

 - Full-Spectrum (MenaQ7 + MK-4)